 - Play in the sand along the 23 miles of sparkling Atlantic beaches in Daytona Beach.

-- Climb the 203 steps to the top of the Ponce Inlet Lighthouse, the tallest lighthouse in Florida.
+- Climb the 203 steps to the top of the Ponce Inlet Lighthouse, the tallest lighthouse in Florida and third tallest in the United States.

 - Hike or bike over 70 miles of pristine trails throughout the Daytona Beach area.

-- Explore close to 40 separate exhibits including a 100,000-gallon shark exhibit and two touch pools including a 12,000-gallon stingray touch pool at the Daytona Aquarium & Rainforest Adventure.
+- Explore close to 40 separate exhibits, including a 100,000-gallon shark exhibit and two touch pools as well as a 12,000-gallon stingray touch pool at the Daytona Aquarium & Rainforest Adventure.

 - Three of the area’s nearly 20 golf courses are part of the Historic Florida Golf Trail.

-- Watch as race cars navigate the 31-degree banks at Daytona International Speedway.
+- Watch as race cars navigate the 31-degree banks at world renowned Daytona International Speedway.

-- Cheer for a home run at historic Jackie Robinson Ballpark.
+- Cheer for a home run at historic Jackie Robinson Ballpark, a National Commemorative Site and part of the African American Civil Rights Network.

 - Daytona Beach is home to one of only two Coca-Cola bottle prototypes in existence.
 See it – and an extensive collection of Coca-Cola memorabilia – at the Museum of Arts & Sciences.